rmcar17/SpectralClusterSupertreeAnalysis/README.md

 This repository was used to document experiments for the Spectral Cluster Supertree paper.
 For just the Spectral Cluster Supertree algorithm, please go to the linked [repository](https://github.com/rmcar17/SpectralClusterSupertree).

+## Repository layout

+- `data/` - directory containing miscellaneous data.
+- `images/` - figures generated from results
+- `methods/` - programs which run each supertree method evaluated
+- `results/` - results pertaining to each method over the datasets
+- `scripts/` - scripts for running each method
+- `src/` - cli interface and programs used for data generation/distance calculation, etc.
+- `tests/` - tests for the matching cluster distacnce metric
+- `tmp/` - temporary directory

+This repository also contains an implementation of the disk-covering method Rec-I-DCM3 (Roshan et al., 2004) for the case of rooted trees.
+The function exists in `src/data_generation/dcm3.py` as `dcm3(guide_tree: PhyloNode, max_problem_size: int) -> List[PhyloNode]` which recursively
+decomposes a `cogent3` tree object into a collection of overlapping subtrees according to the algorithm.
+Each subtree is of size at most `max_problem_size`, except in the case the tree cannot be decomposed anymore.

 ## Installation

 ### Spectral Cluster Supertree (Required)